Man versus Machine

 - X does not owe its power to achieve checkmate to an algorithm.

 The point Dennet makes is that Penrose makes an elementary error in logical deduction - simply because mathematicians sometimes produce correct mathematical proofs, that does not prove that they are not using some sort of algorithm to achieve those results.
 The evidence that does exist indicates that mathematicians actually use a trial and error method.
 Many mathematicians will attest that they perused several false trails before attaining the correct one that leads to a proof.
 Furthermore, there have been many cases of proofs that were published, but later found to be incorrect.
 (Footnote: For example, a proof of the four color map theorem was published by the prominent mathematician Alfred Kempe in 1879, and which received widespread acclaim.
 Eleven years later, an error was found in the proof.
 Another proof of the four color map theorem was published by Peter Guthrie Tait in 1880.
-Again, it was eleven years before anyone discovered that there was an error in the proof. )
+Again, it was eleven years before anyone discovered that there was an error in the proof.
+See also the web-page Mathoverflow: Widely accepted mathematical results that were later shown to be wrong which details numerous instances of proofs later discovered to be erroneous.)

 Penrose also invokes consciousness to help try shore up his arguments, stating: